brunogarcia/django-newspaper/README.md

-# Newspaper made with Django and SQLite
+# A newspaper app made with Django

-This project was made reading and following the instructions of the book [Django for Beginners ](https://djangoforbeginners.com/).
+A project made with the help of the book
+[Django for Beginners ](https://djangoforbeginners.com/).

 ## Initial setup